finnishtransportagency/viite/README.md

   - Run the backend server
 - Test.xml
   - Run the backend unit tests (needs the fixture reset test data)

+For running the unit tests directly from Idea, set the environment variables to the default Scala Test run configuration from the `aws/local-dev/environment-variables.properties` file.

 Building and Running the Backend
 ---------------------------------